| Donald Rumsfeld encouraged the Pentagon press corps this week to forget

 hurricanes.
 And that our best hope as a country depends on doing justice,

+relieving suffering, respecting difference and honoring the rule of law.
 Will history actually say these things?
 That depends on what we do –whether

 we leave Washington DC today with the energy, the commitment, the belief